Gutenberg Sci-Fi 6

 Jack Vance

 Jack Vance was an all‐round guy, but never served due to poor eyesight.
 Not a known Sci‐Fi writer, but well‐regarded.
 A read of Sjambak will show why; with efficient style he gets a reader straight into the action, his start may be stapled from ready‐mades but the drama is tougher than most, the other‐world is intelligent and sharper than other Empire‐riches or Medieval scenes, he glues in a neat fantasy, swerves the usual space‐opera, then snaps off at exactly the right place.
 This is Soc‐Fi with a fantasy twist, not Sci‐Fi, but if you’d like your reading to make sense (e.g. Harry Harrison), he’s one to read.
+The Men Return has a fabulous teaser, “…you will like it [this story] tremendously, or hate it violently.”
+It’s a length‐of‐story dystopia where the structure of physics and chemistry has inverted, so hard is soft and soft is hard.
+Well, there’s more, while the author has a bundle of fun and imagination to go with it.
+More than logic.

 Alfred E. Van Vogt

 Alfred E. Van Vogt was from the first age of the SciFi uplift.
 He’s one of those people who is not famous beyond a scene but a Titian within it—you can still find today some who follow Van Vogt.
 The Expendables is Gutenberg’s only entry, but it’s typical.
 The science is a heap of power‐technology obscured by mangled names that could be generically called ‘Mugglewumps’.
 The writing is packed with cobbled together, if fluent, idiom.
-Characters are zeros with distinguishing features of not liking each other, though surprising, this story has no men with super‐powers.
+Characters are zeros with distinguishing features of not liking each other though, surprising, this story has no men with super‐powers.
 Drama is interplanetary‐far from plausible, and some of the style relies on double‐takes to absurdity—on the other hand, at least the characters fear, are suspicious, are anything other than people doing the right thing.
 The plot upends, near every page, in contradictory but convenient ways.
 Damon Knight made his start in criticism by trashing this style, and he is representative because others can’t stand it, but it does have a surreal logic unmatched.

 Only one Alfred E Van Vogt on Gutenberg, but it’s typical.